xapijs/xapi/src/README.md

 ### new XAPI()

-To use any of the APIs, you will need to create a new instance of [XAPI](./XAPI.ts) with your LRS credentials.
+To use any of the Resources, you will need to create a new instance of [XAPI](./XAPI.ts) with credentials.

 ```ts
 const endpoint = "https://my-lms.com/endpoint/";